E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 - Share quantitative results with real numbers (percentages, timelines, cost savings)

-- Document challenges and failures—they signal authenticity
+- Document challenges and failures.
+They signal authenticity

 - Embed customer testimonials with verifiable details

 Use Astiva to track if your experience-rich content is getting cited in queries like "best AI tools 2026" or "how to improve AI visibility."
 This tells you whether your experience signals are being recognized by LLMs.
+If you are still unclear on the five metrics AI platforms use to score your brand, start with our guide on what AI visibility is and how it is measured.

 AI models scan for domain-specific proof of expertise.
 Anonymous or uncredentialed content struggles to earn citations, while content from verified experts gets prioritized.
+As Gartner noted in their guidance on AI search quality:

 What Expertise Signals Look Like